wavespectra/wavespectra/docs/library.rst

 ===========
 **Python library for ocean wave spectra.**

-Wavespectra is a library built on top of `xarray`_ for reading, manipulating, processing, and writing ocean wave spectra data.
+Wavespectra is a library for processing ocean wave spectral data.
+It provides reading and writing of common spectral data formats, calculation of common integrated wave paramaters, several methods of spectral partitioning and spectral manipulation in a package focussed on speed and efficiency for large numbers of spectra.

-The code is based on two `accessor classes`_:
+The library built on top of `xarray`_.
+The extended functionality is based on two `accessor classes`_:

 - :py:class:`~wavespectra.specarray.SpecArray`: extends xarray's `DataArray`_
   with methods to manipulate wave spectra and calculate integrated spectral